List of FBI controversies: Viola Liuzzo

 In one particularly controversial 1965 incident, white civil rights worker Viola Liuzzo was murdered by Ku Klux Klansmen, who gave chase and fired shots into her car after noticing that her passenger was a young black man; one of the Klansmen was Gary Thomas Rowe, an acknowledged FBI informant.
 The FBI spread rumors that Liuzzo was a member of the Communist Party and a heroin addict and had abandoned her children to have sexual relationships with African Americans involved in the civil rights movement.
 FBI records show that J. Edgar Hoover personally communicated these insinuations to President Johnson.

 Waco siege

 The Waco siege in 1993 was a failed raid by the ATF that resulted in the deaths of four ATF agents and six Branch Davidians.
 The FBI and US military became involved with the 51-day siege that followed.
-The building housing the Davidians caught fire and burnt down, killing 76 of them, including 26 children.
+The building housing the Davidians was burnt down, killing 76 of them, including 26 children.
 Timothy McVeigh was reportedly motivated by the outcome of this siege, along with Ruby Ridge incident, to carry out the Oklahoma City bombing in 1995.

 Ruby Ridge

 The Ruby Ridge siege in 1992 was a shootout between the FBI and Randy Weaver over his failure to appear in court on weapons charges.
-Weaver wife, son and a US Marshal died in the incident.
-The US Government payed over 3 million dollars in an out-of-court settlement and $380,000 court awarded settlement.
+Weaver's wife and son were killed by FBI gunmen in the incident.
+A US Marshal was shot in what was ruled reasonable self-defense.
+The US Government paid over 3 million dollars in an out-of-court settlement and $380,000 court awarded settlement.